i2p/i2p.i2p/installer/resources/checklist.md

 5. Copy latest trust list _MTN/monotonerc from website or some other workspace

-6. Verify that no untrusted revisions were inadvertently blessed by a trusted party:
+6. Verify that no untrusted revisions were included:

     ```
     ant revisions